ansible/ansible-documentation/docs/docsite/rst/playbook_guide/playbooks_loops.rst

     - name: Run a loop and access individual item output ansible.builtin.shell: "{{ item }}"
       register:
-        foo_output: _task.loop_result[0].stdout
+        foo_output: _task.loop_result.results[0].stdout
-        bar_output: _task.loop_result[1].stdout | default(0)  # using default here is necessary as when the loop is on the first item, it will still try and access `loop_result[1]` which doesn't exist yet
+        bar_output: _task.loop_result.results[1].stdout | default(0)  # using default here is necessary as when the loop is on the first item, it will still try and access `loop_result.results[1]` which doesn't exist yet
       loop:
         - /usr/bin/foo
         - /usr/bin/bar

 To access the same functionality as name-only variable registration when registering multiple variables, the ``polymorphic_result`` property of the ``_task`` implicit variable can be used.
-During iteration, it will be contain the result of the most recent loop iteration, and afterwards it will contain the full task result.
+During iteration, it will contain the result of the most recent loop iteration, and afterwards it will contain the full task result.
 This makes these two tasks equivalent:

 .. code-block:: yaml